-- 3.1 All documents can be accessed here - 3.2 These regulations should be read in conjunction with the 6L Assessment Board Decision-Making, including the Implementation of Assessment Regulations: Procedure which provides information on the application of the assessment regulations and outlines standard practice within the University in dealing with issues that commonly arise at Assessment Boards. - 3.3 Functions and operation of Assessment Boards are as detailed in the 6K Assessments Boards: Policy. - 3.4 6H Academic Offences: Policy and Procedure for Taught Awards - 3.5 6M Research Misconduct: Policy and Procedure - 3.6 11A Academic Appeals: Policy and Procedure for Taught Awards
+- 3.1 All documents can be accessed here. - 3.2 These regulations should be read in conjunction with the 6L Assessment Board Decision-Making Procedure which provides information on the application of the assessment regulations and outlines standard practice within the University in dealing with issues that commonly arise at Assessment Boards. - 3.3 Functions and operation of Assessment Boards are as detailed in the 6K Assessments Boards: Policy. - 3.4 6H Academic Offences: Policy and Procedure for Taught Awards - 3.5 6M Research Misconduct: Policy and Procedure - 3.6 11A Academic Appeals: Policy and Procedure for Taught Awards